AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/settings.md

 ## Configure custom migration rules

-You may ignore, rename or change the system configurations when migrating settings.
+You may ignore, rename, or change the system configurations when migrating settings.
 For this, specify your custom rules in the `settings.xml` file.

 1. Log in to the server with your Magento 2 instance as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).